National League of Cities v. Usery: Blackmun's concurrence

-Justice Harry Blackmun's interpretation of the majority view was that it advocated the courts to use a balancing approach that weighed the importance of the government’s interest with how essential the state functions are to the state’s separate and independent existence.
+Justice Harry Blackmun's brief concurring opinion interpreted the majority view as advocating that the courts use a balancing approach that weighed the importance of the government’s interest against how essential the implicated state functions are to the state’s separate and independent existence.
+He admitted that he was "not untroubled by certain possible implications of the Court's opinion", but nevertheless agreed with the "traditional government functions" test and came to the conclusion that "the result with respect to the statute under challenge here is necessarily correct."

-Blackmun was later the swing justice who switched sides and helped overturn the case, asserting that the "traditional government functions" test he had previously supported had proved "unworkable."